 The Dean of Students will ensure that appropriate documentation is maintained, that the rights of all parties involved are protected and that all time lines of appeal are followed.
 All time limits set for this appeal process may be extended by mutual consent of parties involved.
 Grade appeal records shall remain confidential unless permission is given by the student to release such information.
-Grade appeal records shall be maintained on file for three years after the completion of the appeal process.
+Grade appeal records shall be maintained on file for three years after the completion of the appeal process in the Dean of Students Office.